apostrophecms/seo/README.md

 For frequently asked questions pages.

 **Required fields:**
-- At least one question-answer pair
+- At least one question-and-answer pair

 **How to use:**
-1. Select "FAQ Page" as schema type
+1. Select **"FAQ Page"** as the schema type in the SEO tab.
-2. Add questions and answers in the FAQ Details section
+2. In the **FAQ Details** section, add each question and its corresponding answer.
-3. Each question-answer pair becomes a structured data entry
+3. Each entry automatically generates structured data compliant with Google’s FAQPage schema.

-**Best for:** Help centers, support pages, product FAQs, general Q&A pages
+**Best for:** Help centers, knowledge bases, product FAQ pages

+**SEO impact:** Enables rich FAQ snippets in Google Search results, improving click-through rates.

 #### **QA Page**
 For question and answer pages where a single question has one or more answers (like Stack Overflow, forums, or community Q&A).